datatrail-jhu/03_fileorganization/manuscript/02_organizing_projects.md

 * _code_ - is where you will create code files for collecting, cleaning up, or analyzing data.
 * _products_ - this is the place where you will place any reports, presentations, or products you create for sharing with other people.

 Now that we have these folders in place the next thing you need to create is a README file.
 This is a file where you will describe all of the data and projects you will be doing.
+Every project should have a README file so that you can keep notes on what you have done during your project.
 You will add to this README as your project expands.

 To create the README file click _File_ at the top left hand part of Rstudio.